lkloh/lkloh.github.io/_posts/2017-06-30-the-most-useful-resource-for-technical-interview-prep.markdown

 categories: technical interviews
 ---

+Author introduction:
-I'm LK Loh, and I just started a position as a software engineer in San Francisco after spending several weeks preparing for technical interviews using Pramp and other resources.
+I'm LK Loh.
+I just got a master's degree in Computer Engineering from Carnegie Mellon University and recently started a position as a software engineer in San Francisco, after spending several weeks preparing for technical interviews using Pramp and other resources.

 ***